api3dao/oev-docs/docs/oev/overview/oev-network.md

 1. Scalability - The OEV network hosts auctions across different dApps across multiple chains.
 The system needs to scale up with demand, especially during periods of market volatility where the activity is the highest.
-This is a long-solved problem in blockchains through the gas fees.
+This is a long-solved problem in blockchains through gas fees.
 2. Transparency - Auctions are awarded via an off-chain system, called OEV Auctioneer, so it's important to be able to reason about the correctness of auction outcomes.
 Blockchains are the perfect tool for this, as all the data